NIEHS/accelerator-core/README.md

 pre-commit install
 ```

-This should be the first thing you do when cloning this project
+This should be the first thing you do when cloning this project.
+More docs on pre-commit are available [here](https://pre-commit.com/)